jaropis/testbuilder/README.md

 B) To get to the other side
 C) The chicken did not cross the street

 There should be many such questions, of course.
+Check out the example in the "example_test.txt"

 The application will shuffle the order of the questions and also the order inside the answer - what was A will become e.g. C etc.